Skip to content

 Question

 Given \(n\) items, where the weight of the \(i\)-th item is \(wgt[i-1]\) and its value is \(val[i-1]\), and a knapsack with capacity \(cap\).
-Each item can be selected only once, but a portion of an item can be selected, with the value calculated based on the proportion of weight selected, what is the maximum value of items in the knapsack under the limited capacity?
+Each item can be selected only once, but a fraction of an item may be selected, with its value proportional to the selected weight.
+What is the maximum total value that can be placed in the knapsack under the capacity constraint?
 An example is shown in Figure 15-3.

 Example data for the fractional knapsack problem